-Area listeners who appreciate fine string music will soon have the chance to sample a bountiful music harvest, while at the same time extending a helping hand to those in need
+Area listeners who appreciate fine string music will soon have the chance to sample a bountiful music harvest, while at the same time extending a helping hand to those in need.

-The occasion will be "String Harvest 2011." a benefit concert Friday and that will bring together some of the top young string musicians in the region.
-The event will be held from 7-8:30 p.m. at Central Bantist Church, 300 N. Roan St., and donations for admission will benefit Second Harvest Food Bank in full.
-The suggested donation is \$5 per person or \$15 per household
+The occasion will be "String Harvest 2011," a benefit concert Friday and that will bring together some of the top young string musicians in the region.
+The event will be held from 7-8-30 p.m. at Central Baptist Church, 300 N. Ronn St., and donations for admission will be held from 10-8-30 p.m. at Food Bank in full.
+The suggested donation is \$5 per person or \$15 per household.

 This is the first string concert to bring together advanced young soloists from around the Tri-Cities to one concert venue.
-The concert is being organized by the Academy of Strings, a Johnson City-based organization dedicated to the personal development of students through quality music education and performance.
+The concert is being or ganized by the Academy of Strings, a Johnson City-based organization dedicated to the personal development of students through quality music education and performance.

-But the performance will include other top musicians from throughout the region, playing selections that range from classical virtuosic solos to fiddle music to string quartet and small group ensemble compositions.
-A toe-tapping hoedown that will feature 50-plus violin students should be an audience treat.
+But the performance will include other top musicians from throughout the region, playing selections that range from classical virtuosic soles to fiddle music to string quartet and small group easemble compositions.
+A toe-tapping beedown that will feature S0-plus violin students should be an addence treat should be an audience treat.